- Alternate Self: All of the Spideys are different versions of Peter Parker. Except Miguel O'Hara, Spider-Man 2099.

 - Snark-to-Snark Combat: With the villains who actually want to talk to them, and with the beleaguered Madame Webb.

 - Pungeon Master: Dear lord.
-Especially seen with Ultimate, who annoys Electro so much HE tries to strike back with his own puns but fails.
+Especially seen with Ultimate, who annoys Electro so much he tries to strike back with his own puns but fails.

 - Resigned to the Call: Originally weren't superheroes, but we all know how that went.

 - Vigilante Man: Technically still outside the law.
-Most traditionally seen with Noir, whose setting needs somebody outside the law.
+Most traditionally seen with Noir, whose setting ''needs'' somebody outside the law.

 Amazing Spider-Man/Peter Parker

-Spidey (or the closest character to it) and the one who makes the most use of his webbing - much of his fighting style consists of grabbing nearby objects with weblines and using them to pound on his enemies.
+"Mainstream" Spidey (or the closest character to it) and the one who makes the most use of his webbing - much of his fighting style consists of grabbing nearby objects with weblines and using them to pound on his enemies.

 - Combat Tentacles: In a departure from most depictions of Spider-Man, the Amazing version uses his webs as flails, usually by web-grabbing rocks and slinging them around.

 - Dishing Out Dirt: A lot of his more powerful moves involve rocks or boulders grabbed off the ground in chunks to be hurled or slammed against enemies.